majk-p/how-slow-is-your-tram/slides.md

 #### How slow is your tram? :tram:

-# Too slow!
+# Still slower than bike 🚴

 ---

 # But we have learned something! 📖

 * Data is not easy to find
-* Streams are not that hard
+* Separation of concerns is important
-* Smartly applied `Monoid` can save you some code
+* Streams can be a nice way to model business logic
-* Bike can save you some time
+* Aquascape is fun!

 ---